 - The International Confederation of Art Critics Jury

 - The Anglo-Italian Academy of Art Jury

 Printed & Online Catalogue

-Each artist will have one A4 page with one work published in the hardcopy and online catalogue.
+Each artist will have one A4 page with one work published in the hardcopy and online catalog.

-The catalogue will be prepared by the same designers who prepared catalogues such as:
+The catalog will be prepared by the same designers who prepared catalogs such as:

 "Figures, from Realism to Abstraction" at the Victoria & Albert Museum, London.